LeKoArts/css-custom-properties-examples/README.md

 # Example page on my talk about CSS Custom Properties

-This repository contains the slides to my talk (`talk_slides.pdf`) and the shown example page.
+The slides for this talk can be found in my [talks repository](https://github.com/LekoArts/talks/tree/master/css-custom-properties-intro).

 ## Get started